yelon-L/chrome-ext-devtools-mcp/README.md

   - **Type:** string

 - **`--viewport`**
-  Initial viewport size for the Chromee instances started by the server.
+  Initial viewport size for the Chrome instances started by the server.
 For example, `1280x720`
   - **Type:** string

 - **`--proxyServer`**